ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 - Pointers help you do both these things: avoid copies and share data.

+- In C, the presence of an asterisk (`*`) in a function declaration indicates that the function returns a pointer, while its absence means the function returns a value directly.

 Every time you declare a variable, the computer creates space for it somewhere in memory.
 If you declare a variable inside a function like main(), the computer will store it in a section of memory called the **stack**.
 If a variable is declared outside any function, it will be stored in the **globals** section of memory.